itaisteinherz/netoani.com/content/blog/advanced-python-type-hinting/index.md

 Here are some features I decided not to cover in this article, to keep it short and light:

-- `Protcol` - you can read more about protocols [here](https://adamj.eu/tech/2021/05/18/python-type-hints-duck-typing-with-protocol/) and in [PEP 544](https://www.python.org/dev/peps/pep-0544/).
+- `Protocol` - you can read more about protocols [here](https://adamj.eu/tech/2021/05/18/python-type-hints-duck-typing-with-protocol/) and in [PEP 544](https://www.python.org/dev/peps/pep-0544/).
 - `Generic` - you can read more about generics [here](https://mypy.readthedocs.io/en/latest/generics.html) and in [PEP 585](https://www.python.org/dev/peps/pep-0585/).
 - `Final` - you can read more about finals [here](https://mypy.readthedocs.io/en/stable/final_attrs.html) and in [PEP 591](https://www.python.org/dev/peps/pep-0591/).
 - `Literal` - you can read more about literals [here](https://mypy.readthedocs.io/en/stable/literal_types.html) and in [PEP 586](https://www.python.org/dev/peps/pep-0586/).